 Many of us give to try to prove to others that we are good people and we rarely invoke the warmth, richness, and power of authentic generosity.
 When we genuinely give with our whole heart, we are enlarged beyond our emotional pain and feelings of inadequacy.

 When you forget your self-concerned self and give wholeheartedly, you will go beyond your limited emotional capacities.
 You will become energized by your own spiritual power to generously offer love to others.
 When you give truthfully, you will always be rewarded with emotional healing.

 Here is a quote from Sakyong Mipham that deeply speaks to me:

 "Helping others represents a new approach to life.
 We often draw a blank about how to help, because our caring energy isn't flowing outward yet."

-There are many ways that we can transcend our limited psychology and giving wholeheartedly is one way.
-All forms of transcendence involve "losing ourselves" in some form of passionate, all absorbing activity - whether it be falling in love, genuinely giving, deeply focused creative work, or some form of intense physical activity or sport.
-We "forget ourselves" to find our True Self.
-This self-forgetting of the small and defended self can lead to heightened and visionary states of consciousness.
+There are many ways to transcend your limited psychology.
+All forms of transcendence involve losing yourself in some form of all-absorbing activity - whether it be falling in love, genuine generosity, deeply focused creative work or physical activity.
+This self-forgetting of the defended self can lead to heightened states of consciousness.

-As we learn how to understand true generosity, we understand that we actually do not always have to "do" as much.
-We do not have to make so many demands upon ourselves to extend ourselves in ways that feel false.
-We can relax.
-Life does not require us to spread ourselves thin untruthfully.
-It does require however, that we intuit where our gifts are needed.
-We are each called to uplift the quality of life for others in some genuinely helpful way.
 We can feel enlarged and even enlightened in the process of genuine giving.
+And, we actually do not have to "give" as much to others as we might think.
+Life does not require us to spread ourselves thin in untruthful ways.
+It does require, however, that we intuit where our true generosity is needed.
+We are all called to uplift the quality of life for others in some genuinely helpful way.